darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ## "3 tab" mode

 For people with small screens, where vertical screen-space is at a premium, an optional "3 tab" mode is provided in order to reduce the need to scroll the module.
-This mode moves the plot of the curve and advanced parameters from the _settings_ tab into a dedicated _curve_ tab, and duplicates some other controls from the _settings_ tab for convenience.
+This mode moves [the plot of the curve](#show-curve) and [advanced curve parameters](#advanced-curve-parameters) from the _settings_ tab into a dedicated _curve_ tab, and duplicates some other controls from the [settings tab](#the-settings-tab) for convenience.

 You can enable this mode by setting `plugins/darkroom/agx/enable_curve_tab=TRUE` in `darktablerc`.
 When set to `FALSE`, all curve controls appear on the _settings_ tab as normal.

 ## disabling curve warnings

-The warnings documented within the [basic curve parameters](#basic-curve-parameters) can be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.
+The warnings documented within the [basic curve parameters](#basic-curve-parameters) section can be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.

 ## always expand the "look" section

-By default, the _look_ controls are placed inside a collapsible section.
+By default, the _look_ controls are placed inside a [collapsible section](#look).
 If you want to keep them visible at all times, you can set `plugins/darkroom/agx/look_always_visible=TRUE` in `darktablerc`.

 ---